froger-me/wp-packages-update-server/README.md

 ### More help...

-For more help on how to use WP Packages Update Server, please open an issue on Github or contact wppus-help@froger.me.
+For more help on how to use WP Packages Update Server, please open an issue - bugfixes are welcome via pull requests, detailed bug reports with accurate pointers as to where and how they occur in the code will be addressed in a timely manner, and a fee will apply for any other request if they are addressed.
-Depending on the nature of the request, a fee may apply.
+If and only if you found a security issue, please contact wppus-help@anyape.com with full details for responsible disclosure.